Ephraimraxy/Registration/replit.md

-# University Hostel Management System
+# REGISTRATION MANAGEMENT SYSTEM

 ## Overview

-This is a full-stack university hostel management system built with React, Express, and Firebase.
-The application handles student registration, room assignment, and administrative management for university hostel accommodation.
-Students can register and automatically receive room and tag number assignments based on their gender and availability, while administrators can manage the entire system through a comprehensive dashboard.
+This is a full-stack registration management system built with React, Express, and Firebase.
+The application handles user registration, room assignment, and administrative management for accommodation.
+Users can register and automatically receive room and tag number assignments based on their gender and availability, while administrators can manage the entire system through a comprehensive dashboard.

 ## User Preferences